Pokeknight2610/Pokeknight2610/README.md

 - 👯 I’m looking to collaborate on Nothing rn
 - 🤔 I’m looking for help with See #1 and #2
 - 💬 Ask me about (Don't)
-- 📫 How to reach me: Discord @pokeknight2610
+- 📫 How to reach me: GL
 - 😄 Pronouns: He/Him but aromantic
 - ⚡ Fun fact: I am part of Mecanix Creations